-Mindful Outdoor Experience
+Mindful Outdoor Experience (Plan to resume in late Spring)

 A mindful outdoor experience (MOE) is an opportunity to invite present moment awareness or mindfulness, to connect more deeply with our own breath, the land, and one another.